JZuming/TxCheck/README.md

 - [Test MariaDB 10.8.3](./docs/mariadb_test.md)
 - [Test TiDB 5.4.0](./docs/tidb_test.md)

 By following the scripts, TxCheck can find the bugs listed in [Found Bugs](#found-bugs) (given enough time).
-For example, using the above MySQL script, TxCheck might find a transactional bug in MySQL 8.0.28 within 15 minutes.
+For quick evaluation, you could use the above MySQL script to set up the testing, where TxCheck might find a transactional bug in MySQL 8.0.28 within 15 minutes.

 ## Build TxCheck in Debian